Arobh/Coding-Portfolio/README.md

 # Competitive-Coding-Portfolio
 # Overview:
 Welcome to my Competitive Coding Portfolio!
-This repository showcases my solutions to various algorithmic problems, data structures implementations, and coding challenges from platforms like  LeetCode, Codeforces, and others.
+This repository showcases my solutions to various algorithmic problems, data structures implementations, and coding challenges from platforms like  LeetCode, GFG, and others.
 # Structure:
 Algorithms: Implementations of fundamental algorithms, such as sorting, searching, and graph algorithms.

 Data Structures: Implementations of common data structures like arrays, linked lists, trees, and more.

-Codeforces: Solutions to problems from Codeforces contests, organized by contest number.
+GFG: Solutions to problems from Geek For Geeks contests, organized by contest number.

 LeetCode: Solutions to problems from LeetCode, categorized by difficulty and topic.